-the right HRS, the preshower and shower SUM8 outputs, the intermediate logical signals of the DAQ, and the output electron and pion triggers were recorded.
-These FADC data provide a study of pileup effects to confirm the simulation and to provide the input parameters for the simulation, specifically the rise and fall times of the signals and their widths.
+Full sampling of partial analog signals were done using Flash-ADCs (FADCs) at low rates intermittently during the experiment.
+For one group on the left and one group on the right HRS, the preshower and shower SUM8 outputs, the intermediate logical signals of the DAQ, and the output electron and pion triggers were recorded.
+These FADC data provided a study of pileup effects to confirm the simulation and to provide the input parameters for the simulation, specifically the rise and fall times of the signals and their widths.

-99 3 DAQ PID Performance
+DAQ PID Performance